-These photos received by our Tech Team inspired a re-post from our FAQ:
+These expansion joint gutter photos received by our Tech Team inspired a re-post from our FAQ:

 Why does EMSEAL discourage the use of gutters?

-The photo illustrates vividly why expansion joints should be watertight at their top surface.
+The photos illustrates vividly why expansion joints should be watertight at their top surface.
 And why gutters can lead to the need for seriously costly repairs.

 They underscore how gutters conceal leaks, resulting in structural damage that is dangerous and far more costly than the price of an expansion joint that works.